-X-COM UFO Defense, or as it is also known, X-COM Enemy Unknown is a turn based strategy game published by Microprose in 1992.
+X-COM UFO Defense, or as it is also known, X-COM Enemy Unknown is a turn based strategy game developed by Mythos Games and published by Microprose in 1994.
 The storyline is as follows: Earth faces more and more incursions and reconnaissance missions by alien creatures whose purposes are not quite clear (in the beginning).
 An international project is founded, the X-COM.
 X-COM's mandate is to find out, what is behind the increasing visits by the aliens, and if necessary, to stop them.